-Humans are social creatures which makes it very difficult to thrive alone.
+Humans are social creatures, which makes it very difficult for us to thrive alone.
 Connecting to others is not as easy as it was before the pandemic, but it’s still possible.
-If you’re feeling lonely, get creative and write someone a letter or send them a personal video, asking for a reply.
+If you’re feeling lonely, get creative and write someone a letter or send them a personal video asking for a reply.

-If you’re heartbroken and just lost your job, it’s not to deny the pain and fear that you may be feeling, but to also take space to recall, “my coffee tastes so good in the morning.”
-And “my favorite part of today was snuggling with my cat.”
+If you’re heartbroken and just lost your job, it’s not to deny the pain and fear that you may be feeling, but to also take space to recall, “my coffee tastes so good in the morning,” or “my favorite part of today was snuggling with my cat.”

-There are many different forms of therapy.
-In Jungian Analysis you may analyze your dreams and explore your unconscious while in CBT you may engage in role plays and use thought records to move towards concrete goals.
-In either case, you’ll work with your therapist to develop a sense of meaning and purpose as you strengthen your ability to cope with new skills and insights.
+There are many types of therapy.
+In psychodynamic therapy, you may explore your unconscious, while in cognitive behavioral therapy, you may engage in role plays and use thought records to move towards concrete goals.
+Regardless of the therapeutic modality, you’ll work with your therapist to develop a sense of meaning and purpose as you strengthen your ability to cope with new skills and insights.

-You can try online therapy from the comfort of your own space and access a supportive therapeutic relationship to explore big questions such as what is the meaning of my life?
-And concrete questions such as what do I want to say to my boss on Monday?
-There’s no one right way to engage with therapy.
+You can try online therapy from the comfort of your own space and access a supportive therapeutic relationship to explore big questions, such as “what is the meaning of my life,” and concrete questions, like “what do I want to say to my boss on Monday?”
+There’s no one right way to approach therapy.
 What’s important is that it resonates with you.

 A closing note

 Manage your expectations and set realistic goals for yourself.
-You might start by naming one positive thing that happened at the end of each day and noting it down or taking a walk around the block.
-When you make slow and incremental changes, you’re much more likely to sustain them.
+You might start by using Calmerry to name one positive thing that happened at the end of each day and noting it down or taking a walk around the block.
+When you make slow and incremental changes with the support of Calmerry, you’re much more likely to sustain them.